red-hat-storage/ocs-operator/README.md

 EOF
 ```

-Next add a new CatalogSource using the newly built and pushed registry image.
+Then add a new CatalogSource using the newly built and pushed index image.

 ```console
 $ cat <<EOF | oc create -f -
 apiVersion: operators.coreos.com/v1alpha1